MicrosoftDocs/sdk-api/sdk-api-src/content/objbase/nf-objbase-stgopenasyncdocfileonifilllockbytes.md

 <a href="https://msdn.microsoft.com/2f454538-0f40-4811-b908-cd317ef79487">IStorage</a>* pointer variable that receives the interface pointer to the root asynchronous storage object.

-#### - grfmode [in]

-A value that specifies the access mode to use to open the storage object.
-The most common access mode, taken from <a href="https://msdn.microsoft.com/15a35da9-332a-46e1-9190-500c95e26f59">STGM Constants</a>, is STGM_READ.

-#### - ppflb [in]

-						A <a href="https://msdn.microsoft.com/033b3db4-3ff0-4cb4-916f-2490e92f5e6a">IFillLockBytes</a> pointer to the byte-array wrapper object that contains the storage object to be opened.

 ## -returns

 This function supports the standard return values E_OUTOFMEMORY, E_UNEXPECTED, E_INVALIDARG, and E_FAIL, as well as the following: